All Products

 Update an existing certificate

-3. In the Certificate Management area, find the certificate you want to update and click Modify in the Actions column.
+3. In the Certificate Management area, find the certificate that you want to update and click Modify in the Actions column.

 Configure a new certificate